-Without the effect of net profit (loss) and dividends from joint ventures, and the deferred tax asset relating to the 9.9 percent interest in Yamal LNG classified as held for sale, the effective income tax rate for the years ended 31 December 2016 and 2015 was 19.8 percent and 18.7 percent, respectively.
+Without the effect of net profit (loss) and dividends from joint ventures the effective income tax rate for the years ended 31 December 2017 and 2016 was 19.3 percent and 19.8 percent, respectively.

-In respect of PAO NOVATEK and majority of its Russian subsidiaries, the Group submits a single consolidated income tax return in accordance with Russian tax legislation (See Note 3).
+In respect of PAO NOVATEK and majority of its Russian subsidiaries, the Group submits a single consolidated income tax return in accordance with Russian tax legislation (see Note 3).